 I know you’re busy, too, so I thought you might find it helpful to keep this list handy when you find yourself with a few free minutes.
 These are things you can complete while waiting in the school pickup line, at the doctor’s office, while baby naps, or during your lunch hour from your ‘day’ job.

 You’d be surprised how much you can accomplish in the margins of your busy life.
-The best benefit I’ve found is that not only do I complete the necessary tasks of business, but I’m freed up, at the end of the day, to be present with my family…and that’s priceless.
+The best benefit I’ve found is that not only do I complete the necessary tasks of the business, but I’m freed up, at the end of the day, to be present with my family…and that’s priceless.

 Tasks to Complete in an Hour or Less